SAITARUN55/GivesMeHopeAndroidClient/README.md

 ## Development Process

 The first version of the application (1.0) was developed from October 31st, 2014 and released on November 1st, 2014.
-The overall development time was approximately eight hours.
-This application utilized RxJava (https://github.com/ReactiveX/RxJava) and RxAndroid (https://github.com/ReactiveX/RxAndroid) for its concurrency.
+The overall development time was approximately eight hours (A few hours were spent experimenting possible features and learning the newly updated AppCompat library).
+This application utilized RxJava (https://github.com/ReactiveX/RxJava) and RxAndroid (https://github.com/ReactiveX/RxAndroid) for the application's concurrency.
 The networking for the application was achieved through OkHttp 2.0 (http://square.github.io/okhttp/) as Gives Me Hope did not have an official REST API such that I could have used Retrofit.
 The image downloading and caching was facilitated by the use of Picasso (http://square.github.io/picasso/).
 Finally, the HTML parsing was achieved through Jsoup (http://jsoup.org/).

 ## Screen Shots
 ![1](https://cloud.githubusercontent.com/assets/9499097/4872520/132ad250-61e9-11e4-8137-940962de82e3.png)